 Note: Before we dive in, let us explain that we will be avoiding the classic pistol caliber debate in this guide.
 Instead, we are presenting the information to allow you to make your own conclusions.
 Now the fun part…

-.22 calibers are notable as being one of the last remaining commonly-manufactured types of rimfire ammunition, i.e., rounds wherein the powder is set aflame by primer located in the rim of the cartridge.
+.22 caliber cartridges are notable as being one of the last remaining commonly-manufactured types of rimfire ammunition, i.e., rounds wherein the powder is set aflame by primer located in the rim of the cartridge.
 Most common pistol calibers today are “center-fire,” with the primer located on a striking surface at the center of the casing instead.
 The rounds themselves differ only in terms of length and powder charge; all fire a small, light projectile most suited to target practice and small game hunting.
 The .22 has acquired a folkloric reputation for lethality due to its supposed propensity to bounce around inside a target; this has been widely disconfirmed by modern studies of stopping power.

 Twenty-five and thirty-two, the “sub-combat” calibers, occupy a strange space in the world of mainstream handgun ammunition.
-Both offer a light, short cartridge suitable for an easily-concealed handgun; neither offer particularly impressive ballistics.
+Both calibers offer a light, short cartridge suitable for an easily-concealed handgun; neither offer particularly impressive ballistics.
 In fact, both are widely regarded in defensive handgun circles as being too underpowered for self-defense or hunting and too expensive for those multi-thousand-round days at the plinking range.
 Originally developed during the era of nascent semi-automatic pistols, both rounds were intended for self-defense but have since been supplanted by superior alternatives which offer more mass, velocity, or both.
 Outside of collectors’ firearms and backup guns, neither cartridge is commonly recommended for everyday use.

 Note: .38 special is only available in a revolver.